Instruction Currently Located at Hope Community Church

 Tanya feels deeply that any experience in the arts is valuable.
 There is so much more to be gained from experience in theatre than just a path that leads to Hollywood or Broadway.
 She believes the skills, lessons, and precious memories gained in the theatre will influence and bless their entire life.
 Of all the roles Tanya has played throughout her life, her favorite has been that of a mother.
 Her ability to manage children, while fostering an environment of fun where creativity can flow will be a valuable asset in the theater classroom.
 Making theater experiences available to children, as they have so much to offer, is a passion of Tanya's since she has experienced first hand the effect it can have in one's life.
 Theater helped her confidence and creativity grow, and she is eager and ready to offer that same growth to the students.

-Hunter Browning, Music Director, Conductor and Instructor
+Hunter Browning, Conservatory Music Director, Conductor and Instructor